miiforlong/mcpreclassicpy/README.md

 ## to update :

--bloc select animation (the actual one is not the pre classic one) -optimization by not displaying nearby blocs
+- bloc select animation (the actual one is not the pre classic one)
+- optimization by not displaying nearby blocs